symmetric monoidal (∞,1)-category of spectra

 (For instance (FHLT, p.
 27)).

-For a diagrammatic definition of a Hopf algebra, see the Wikipedia entry.
+The diagrammatic definition of a Hopf algebra, is also in the Wikipedia entry.

 Eiichi Abe, Hopf algebras, Cambridge UP 1980.